mkoohafkan/mkoohafkan.github.io/about.md

 [Hydrologic Sciences Graduate Group](http://hsgg.ucdavis.edu) at University of California Davis and
-My doctoral research is focused on using graph theory to represent and analyze spatio-temporal interactions between landscape features.
+My doctoral research is focused on using graph theory to represent and analyze spatial and temporal interactions between landscape features.
-I apply a novel graph-theoretic approach to studying the morphodynamics of emergent sandbars in the Missouri River and to assess habitat patch evolution in the Russian River Estuary.
+I apply a novel graph-theoretic approach to studying the morphodynamics of emergent sandbars in the Missouri River, and to assess habitat patch evolution in the Russian River Estuary.
 I started the doctoral program in late 2014 following completion of a Masters of Science in